 1. Preheat an oven to 200°C/180°C fan/400F/gas mark 6

 2. Slice the peppers along with the onions and chop the cherry tomatoes and olives in half.
 Roughly chop the regular tomato and season everything well with salt and pepper.

 3. Smooth out 2 large pieces of foil and lay a bed of sliced peppers in the middle of each.
 Slice the feta in half and pop each slice on top of the peppers.
 Arrange the regular chopped tomato around the sides of each and top the feta with the onions and cherry tomatoes (it doesn’t mater if a few fall off, just leave them at the side).

 4. Scatter over the olives and sprinkle with dried oregano.
-Season with salt and pepper and drizzle with extra virgin olive oil.
-Fold up the sides of each parcel and scrunch the top until sealed.
-Place on a baking tray.
+Season with salt and pepper before fold up the sides of each parcel and scrunching the top until sealed.
+Place both on a baking tray.

-5. Bake in the oven for 20 minutes.
-Once cooked, carefully remove from the oven, open the parcels and slide onto plates.
-Serve with warm pitta and another drizzle of extra Virgin olive oil.
+5. Bake in the oven for 20 mins.
+Once cooked, carefully remove from the oven and open the parcels up just enough to drain away any excess liquid before sliding onto plates.
+Serve with warm pita (optional) and a good drizzle of extra virgin olive oil.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.

 V – Vegetarian.
 Gf – Gluten free – if you forgo the pita bread.